-Turn any still into a real moving clip with Morphic's image to video AI.
-Drop in a piece of concept art, an illustration, a movie poster, a comic panel, a 3D render, or a screenshot, write the motion you want, and Morphic generates a clip with camera moves, character action, and lighting that holds together.
-Pair the result with the Speech and Music tools to score and narrate the cut, and ship a finished image to video sequence without leaving the Canvas.
+Turn any still into a moving clip in your browser with Morphic's image to video AI.
+Drop in concept art or a comic panel, write the motion you want, and Morphic generates the clip.
+Narrate it with Speech and Music, and ship the sequence on the Canvas.

 Painted landscape resolves into motion